 - Makes process details more accesible

-Step-by-step instructions are similar to SOPs in that they are written instructions that explain how a process should be carried out.
-However, step-by-step instructions are much more specific and provide detailed instructions on exactly what needs to be done at each stage of a particular process.
+Step-by-step instructions are similar to SOPs in that they are written instructions explaining the execution of a process.
+However, step-by-step instructions are more specific and provide detailed instructions on exactly what needs to be done at each stage of the process.
 This makes them particularly useful for processes that are carried out by people who are not familiar with them.
 Given their specific focus, step-by-step instructions are usually much shorter than SOPs.

 - Makes detailed processes reproducible